 Lyme disease, the most common vector-borne disease in the United States, poses a serious health crisis both nationally and internationally.

-Transmitted by the bite of a tick, Lyme disease is a bacterial infection caused by the spirochete (spiral shaped bacteria) Borrelia burgdorferi.
+Transmitted by the bite of a tick, Lyme disease is a bacterial infection transmitted by borrelia spirochetes.
+Spirochetes are spiral-shaped bacteria.